nilsmango/project7III/content/tap/manual/_index.md

 In the [Step Sequencer](#3-3-5-step-sequencer) without **Performance Features**: Long-press shows a context menu for stopping, starting, adding, going to clips + tempo.
 In the step sequencer with **Performance Features**: Single Tap opens that menu.
 Long-press opens the Tempo Overlay (see below).
 In all other layouts and views: Starts or stops the playback.
 Long-press opens the tempo overlay.

+Extra buttons in the horizontal Footer Bar of the Device View:

+8. Switch from Pads to Sequencer and vice versa.

+9. Go to start of loop (only in Sequencer), stop all clips (in Pads)

 Tempo Overlay
 {{ image_sets(path="content/tap/manual/Tempo_Overlay.jpg", format="auto", op="fit_width", quality=75, alt="Tap Tempo Overlay", caption='The Tempo Overlay' imgset_class="imgset-twothird") }}